vf-solutions/Mustang-Bot/README.md

 ## Method 2: Running it Locally

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these instructions.

 ### Prerequisites